Pets & Cancer

-World Cancer Day isn’t an easy day to think about, but it carries great significance for many of us.
-It’s an opportunity to consider the horrific effect that the disease has on our society and on the people whom we value so dearly.
-What isn’t always at the forefront of peoples minds on World Cancer Day is that it isn’t just humans that are affected by it.
+Cancer isn’t an easy thing to think about, but it carries great significance for many of us.
+What isn’t always at the forefront of peoples minds, however, is that it isn’t just humans that are affected by it.

 All sorts of animals are susceptible to the illness, including, unfortunately, cats, dogs and other animals that many people keep as pets, to love and care for and from whom they get such vital companionship.
 According to the Veterinary Cancer Society, cancer is the main cause of death in 47% of dogs (the same rate as in humans) and 32% of cats.